-Conor McGregor net worth and career earnings: Conor McGregor is an Irish professional fighter who has a net worth of $110 million.
-That net worth includes the roughly $100 million payday Conor earned from this August 2017 fight against Floyd Mayweather and a projected $50 million from his October 2018 fight against Khabib.
-We will update his net worth after the fight when the exact Pay Per View numbers are finalized.
+Conor McGregor is an Irish professional fighter who has a net worth of $200 million.
+That net worth includes the roughly $100 million payday Conor earned from his August 2017 fight against Floyd Mayweather, the $50 million from his October 2018 fight against Khabib AND an estimated $200 million pre-tax earnings from the April 2021 sale of his whiskey brand Proper No. Twelve.

 On July 11, 2015, Conor earned $5 million when he defeated Chad Mendes at UFC 189.
 On December 11th, 2015, Conor earned a reported $12 million defeating Jose Aldo in 13 seconds.
 On March 5, 2016, Conor reportedly earned a minimum of $10 million, and perhaps as much as $15 million when he fought Nate Diaz at UFC 196.
 He reportedly earned $25 million when he fought Nate Diaz again at UFC 202.
 He earned around $7 million fighting Eddie Alvarez, in November 2016.
 He earned an estimated $50 million fighting Khabib Nurmagomedov in October 2018.

-Total UFC earnings to date: Roughly $115 million (includes projected $50 million Khabib payday).
+Total UFC earnings to date: Roughly $115 million (includes $50 million Khabib payday).

-On August 26, 2017, Conor switched from the MMA cage to a boxing ring when he faced off against Floyd Mayweather.
+On August 26, 2017, Conor switched from the MMA cage to a boxing ring when he faced off against undefeated champion Floyd Mayweather.
 The fight was one of the most lucrative PPV events of all time generating 4.3 million buys.
-At that level, Conor earned $100 million between guarantees, merch royalties, concessions and bonuses.
-If you assume Conor lost around 50% of his earnings to taxes, $100 million gross earnings left him with a net worth of $85 million.
+At that level, Conor earned an estimated $100 million between guarantees, merchandise royalties, concessions and bonuses.
+If you assume Conor lost around 50% of his earnings to taxes, $100 million gross earnings left him with a net worth of $85 million after the Floyd fight.

-Between June 2017 and June 2018, also earned around $14 million came from endorsements with companies like Burger King, Beats by Dre and Anheuser-Busch.
+Between June 2017 and June 2018, Conor also earned around $14 million from endorsements with companies like Burger King, Beats by Dre and Anheuser-Busch.